case85/bertram_coffee/README.md

-    *if usual is chosen, ingredients are printed along with price *if usual is not chosen, components are stepped through to make a drink Once all drinks are taken in, the most expensive coffee is tallied and displayed for bragging or shame accordingly The total price is also displayed
+    *if usual is chosen, ingredients are printed along with price *if usual is not chosen, components are stepped through to make a drink Once all drinks are taken in, the most expensive coffee is tallied and displayed for bragging or shame accordingly

+The total price is also displayed

-The users present are then placed in a list and assigned a number These numbers are then shuffled 3 times in the spirit of 3DES i.e. it doesnt do anything but it helps the creator sleep at night
+The users present are then placed in a list and assigned a number

+These numbers are then shuffled 3 times in the spirit of 3DES i.e. it doesnt do anything but it helps the creator sleep at night

 The top value of the shuffled list is then chosen as the employee to pay
-    -if the employee has already paid once that week, they will have a 1 attached to their name in the roster -if their name comes up on top, a collision detection is printed, and shuffling will continue until the employee on top hasnt paid yet
+    *if the employee has already paid once that week, they will have a 1 attached to their name in the roster *if their name comes up on top, a collision detection is printed, and shuffling will continue until the employee on top hasnt paid yet

 Usage: